diffblue/gitlab/doc/development/documentation/topic_types/tutorial.md

   ideal to duplicate content that is available elsewhere, it's worse to force the reader to leave the page to find what they need.

+## Tutorial file name and location

+For tutorial Markdown files, create a subfolder under `doc/tutorials`.
+The tutorial file should be `index.md`.

 ## Tutorial format

 Tutorials should be in this format: